 Fertility awareness methods include:

-Temperature Method.
-To determine the most likely time of ovulation and therefore the time of fertility, a woman is instructed to take her body temperature, called her basal body temperature.
-This is the body's temperature as it rises and falls in accord with hormonal fluctuations.
+Temperature Method: To determine the most likely time of ovulation and therefore the time of fertility, a woman takes her basal body temperature.
+This is the body's temperature as it rises and falls in accord with hormonal fluctuations:

-By studying the temperature patterns over a few months, couples can begin to anticipate ovulation and plan their sexual activity accordingly.
-To avoid losing spontaneity, couples should try to avoid becoming fixated on the chart in scheduling their sexual activity.
+- By studying the temperature patterns over a few months, you can begin to anticipate ovulation and plan sexual activity accordingly.

-Cervical Mucus Method.
-The cervical mucus method (also called the ovulation method) requires a woman to take a sample (by hand) of her cervical mucus every day for a least a month and to record its quantity, appearance, feel, and to note other physical signs connected with the reproductive system.
-Cervical mucus changes in predictable ways over the course of each menstrual cycle:
+Cervical Mucus Method: In the cervical mucus method (also called the ovulation method) you take a sample (by hand) of your cervical mucus every day for a least a month and record its quantity, appearance, and feel.
+You also keep track of other physical signs connected with your menstrual cycle.
+Cervical mucus changes in predictable ways over the course of each cycle:

 Emergency contraception is available to prevent pregnancy in situations such as: